Pepperdine Waves men's basketball: Rivalries

 The Pepperdine–LMU basketball rivalry, referred to as The PCH Cup since 2009, is an American college basketball rivalry between the Pepperdine Waves and LMU Lions.
 The first game of the 177-game series was played in the 1940-41 season, fifteen years before both teams joined the West Coast Conference.
 This makes the rivalry the oldest and most played in WCC history.
 The Waves hold a 104-73 wins advantage in the series as well as records for the longest win streak (13 straight wins from 1998 to 2004) and the largest margin of victory (34 points on March 4, 2000).

 A lesser-known rivalry of the Waves is the Pepperdine-Gonzaga Rivalry, referred to as The Surf and Turf Showdown.
 It is an American college basketball rivalry between the Pepperdine Waves and Gonzaga Bulldogs.
 Played since 1979 this competition is one of the newer rivalries in West Coast Conference.
 The Waves currently hold the record for most overtime wins in the series and up until recently boasted the longest winning streak in the series winning 12 games in a row from 1987 to 1992.
+Gonzaga currently has a 51 game winning streak against Pepperdine, dating back to 2002.